huggingface/blog/constrained-beam-search.md

 And finally notice how we ended up at a sensible output that contains our constraint phrase: `"The dog is fast"`!

-We were worried in the beginning because just blindly appending the desired tokens led to nonsensicle phrases like `"The is fast"`.
-However, with the use of round-robin selection from banks, we implicitly ended up getting rid of nonsensical outputs in preference for the more sensible outputs.
+We were worried initially because blindly appending the desired tokens led to nonsensical phrases like `"The is fast"`.
+However, using round-robin selection from banks, we implicitly ended up getting rid of nonsensical outputs in preference for the more sensible outputs.

 ## **More About `Constraint` Classes and Custom Constraints**